-Reagents for the purification of nucleic acids from a single sample are contained in a single reagent cartridge (Figure 2).
+Reagents for the purification of nucleic acids from a single sample are contained in a single reagent cartridge (Figure 3).
 Each well of the cartridge contains a particular reagent, such as magnetic particles, lysis buffer, wash buffer, or RNase-free elution buffer.
 Since each well contains only the required amount of reagent, generation of additional waste due to leftover reagent at the end of the purification procedure is avoided.

-Figure 2.
-Ease of worktable setup using reagent cartridges.
+Figure 4.
+Ease of setup using reagent cartridges.
 (A) A sealed, prefilled reagent cartridge.
 Fill levels vary, depending on the type of reagent cartridge.
 (B) Loading reagent cartridges into the cartridge rack.
 The cartridge rack itself is labeled with an arrow to indicate the direction in which reagent cartridges must be loaded.
-Each reagent cartridge contains 12 individual positions.